Temple Beth Torah

 I am the Gimel teacher.
 I was born in Cairo, Egypt into a conservative Jewish home and went to a Jewish day school.
 When President Anwar Sadat was elected, he closed all Jewish schools.
 My parents sent my siblings and I to the Lycée Français Du Caire where I learned French and other academic subjects.
 The Rabbi would come to the house to prepare and teach my brothers for their bar mitzvah.
 Girls had their bat mitzvah as a whole class; each had a part of the Shabbat morning service.
 In 1967 during the 6 Day War, my family was forced to leave Egypt.
 I came to Boston in 1968, went to high school, college and got married.
 When my children went to Hebrew School, I could not help them with their homework.
 This is when I realized it was time to go back and learn the Hebrew that I had forgotten.
 I started to teach Hebrew, and it became my passion.
 I taught in several synagogues in the Boston area and my passion for learning grew stronger and stronger.
 I care deeply for my Hebrew School students both at Temple Beth Sholom and at Temple Beth Torah.

-My name is Jill Metzger, and this will be my second year teaching the K’Sharim class.
+My name is Jill Metzger, and this will be my fifth year teaching at the school, with my first year teaching Dalet, the past three years teach K’Sharim, and now teaching our combined Vav/K’Sharim class.
 I spent a lot of time at TBT growing up, as my family was very active at the synagogue.
-I was a madricha in the Vav class for five years and taught the Dalet class for one year, so I have come to know the school quite well!
+My experience in the school actually started back in high school when I was a madricha in the Vav class.

 In 2019 I graduated with an Ed.M and Certificate of Advanced Studies in school counseling from Harvard Graduate School of Education.
 Before that, I received my BA in psychology from University of Connecticut.
 I am currently working as a high school counselor at a private school in the Greater Boston area.